-Python IF statements
+Python IF Statement

-The if statement of Python is similar to that of other languages.
+It is similar to that of other languages.
 The if statement contains a logical expression using which data is compared and a decision is made based on the result of the comparison.

 if expression: statement(s)